 3 Tips to Optimise Your Daily Huddles

-Paul Dunlop discusses his top considerations to maximise the potential of your stand-up meetings and to optimise your daily huddles.
+Paul Dunlop discusses his top considerations to maximise the potential of your stand-up meetings and to optimise your huddles.

 All too often the daily huddle misses the mark and simply becomes a waste of time for the people attending.
 This can be the case for any number of reasons; the bottom line is that we are missing the single biggest opportunity to engage our people and improve our process if we fail to optimise this tool.